Only the Loot Can Make Me Happy

-"Only the Loot Can Make Me Happy" is a song performed by R&B musician R. Kelly and Poke & Tone from Trackmasters Entertainment.
-The song was written and produced by R. Kelly and the Trackmasters.
+"Only the Loot Can Make Me Happy" is a song co-written, produced, and performed by American R&B musician R. Kelly.
 The song heavily samples the 1987 Surface song "Happy".

-It was released as a single in the UK on May 23, 2000, and peaked at number 24 in the UK Singles Chart.
+"Only the Loot Can Make Me Happy" was released as a single in the United Kingdom on April 10, 2000, and peaked at number 24 on the UK Singles Chart.